-Information that becomes available through the Communications Center may be confidential or sensitive in nature.
-All members of the Communications Center shall treat information that becomes known to them as confidential and release that information in accordance with the Protected Information Policy.
+Information that becomes available through Dispatch may be confidential or sensitive in nature.
+All members of Dispatch shall treat information that becomes known to them as confidential and release that information in accordance with the Protected Information Policy.

 Automated data, such as Department of Motor Vehicle records, warrants, criminal history information, records of internal police files or medical information, shall only be made available to authorized law enforcement personnel.
 Prior to transmitting confidential information via the radio, an admonishment shall be made that confidential information is about to be broadcast.